matchaxnb/look-upon-terra/README.md

 ```

 It consists of 3 modules `foo`, `bar` and `dead`, followed by one `beef` stack.
-To apply *Blast Radius* to the `beef` stack, you would want to run the container
+To apply *Look Upon Terra* to the `beef` stack, you would want to run the container
 with the following:

 ```sh